Pointing Pairs in Sudoku: How to Spot and Use This Key Elimination Technique

 In formal Sudoku terminology this is called Locked Candidates Type 1.
 The name "pointing pair" comes from the idea that the two candidate cells point outward — along a row or column — to signal where eliminations can be made.

-How to Spot a Pointing Pair (Step by Step)
+How to Spot a Pointing Pair (Step-by-Step)

 1. Pick one 3×3 box.
 Focus only on that box for now.

 3. Count and check alignment.
-If the digit appears in exactly 2 (or 3) cells and those cells all sit in the same row, or all in the same column, you have found a pointing pair (or pointing triple).
+If the digit appears in exactly 2 (or 3) cells and those cells all sit in the same row, or all sit in the same column, you have found a pointing pair (or pointing triple).

 Pointing Pairs vs Pointing Triples